STOP Fire video

 Charging and Storage

-- Charge batteries whilst you are awake.
-Don’t leave batteries to charge while you are asleep or away from the home.
+- Don’t leave batteries to charge while you are asleep or away from the home and always charge in an area with a working smoke alarm.

 - Do not cover chargers or battery packs when charging.